julien-deramond/talks/storybook-paris-3/slides.md

 <arcticons-soulknight class="mb-5" />

-## The maintainer's nightmare

-Imagine maintaining a library with thousands or millions of users where every change is a potential landmine.
+<span class="text-2xl text-yellow font-hand me-1">Imagine</span> maintaining a library with thousands or millions of users where every change is a potential landmine.

 - Some users want rapid innovation.
 - Others demand absolute stability.